nathan-hyan/wadsmoosh-freedoom/README.md

 Simply copy all your WADs into the `source_wads/` subfolder, then run WadSmoosh.
 A log will appear showing progress and any errors that arise.

-If you're in macOS or Linux, run the `wadsmoo.sh` shell script - Python 2 and 3 are both supported now.
+If you're in macOS or Linux, run the `wadsmoo.sh` shell script - Python 2 and 3 are both supported.

-If you're on Windows, you're out of luck.
+If you're on Windows, you're out of luck for the installation method of the upstream versions from before this fork.
 Windows support was dropped as I don't have Windows.
+However if you install the Windows Subsystem for Linux you should be able to execute the shell script using that.
+I don't have Windows to test this though.
+(I only have Linux and an older version of macOS.)

 WadSmoosh will create a new file called `doom_complete.ipk3` with all the game content in it.
 You can run this in GZDoom with `-iwad doom_complete.ipk3` at the command line, or add it to your configured iwad folder to select it from the list.
 Current versions of GZDoom will recognize the `doom_complete.ipk3` file as a valid IWAD.